-As I continued to stare at her text message even hours later, I shamefully kept thinking that if she had only been pregnant with one it might not hurt so bad…why does she get two?
-It wasn’t a question I was asking in anger or a jealous rage, but rather in soft-spoken envy.
+As I continued to stare at her message, I shamefully kept thinking that if she had only been pregnant with one, it might not hurt so bad…why does she get two?
+It wasn’t a question I asked in anger or a jealous rage, but rather in soft-spoken envy.
 I didn’t have any ill will toward her.
-I was happy for her, but I felt forgotten by God and I desperately wanted what she had.
+I was happy for her, but I felt forgotten by God, and I desperately wanted what she had.

-It’s been weeks since I received her text message and whenever I see her from a distance, tears form in my eyes as I still feel God has forgotten me.
-I can’t help but have a blank stare as I think about how her womb is full while mine continues to remain empty.
-I can’t help but beg God the question…why does she get two?
+It’s been weeks since I received her message, and whenever I see her from a distance, tears form in my eyes as I still feel as though God has forgotten me.
+I can’t help but have a blank stare as I think about how her womb is full (really full) while mine remains empty.
+I can’t help but ask God, why does she get two?

-Whenever I walk into a room and she smiles and waves in my direction, I smile and wave back but it’s awkward.
-It’s awkward because of the distance I have created between us since that night she shared her news with me.
+Whenever I walk into a room, and she smiles and waves in my direction, I smile and wave back, but it’s awkward.
+It’s awkward because of the distance I have created between us since she shared her news with me that night.
 I know she wishes I was pregnant too.
-I know she isn’t wanting to pour salt into my open wound but knowing all of this doesn’t take away my pain.
-It still doesn’t make me stop feeling forgotten and wondering…why does she get two?
+I know she doesn’t want to pour salt into my open wound, but knowing all of this doesn’t take away my pain.
+It still doesn’t make me stop feeling forgotten and wondering, why does she get two?

-I pass by her in the grocery store and as we stop to exchange small talk, I can’t even concentrate on what she is saying because my mind can’t stop thinking…why does she get two?
+I pass her in the grocery store, and as we exchange small talk, my mind can’t stop racing and my heart won’t stop hurting.
+Again, why does she get two?

-I didn’t realize it at the time, but on that Friday night in March, I let my feelings take me from my place of safety and I chose to become a prisoner shackled to envy and the all too familiar “why her and not me?” pity-party that started to eat me away from the inside out; but since our eyes met several weeks ago, the chains have been broken–I have been set free.
+I didn’t realize it at the time, but on that Friday night, I let my feelings take me from my place of safety; I chose to become a prisoner shackled to envy, and the “why her and not me?” syndrome started to eat me from the inside out.
+However, since our eyes met several weeks ago, the chains have been broken–I have been set free.

-I am free from the envy and like Job and David, I will praise God as I choose to joyfully watch her enjoy her double portion while I patiently wait for mine.
-Her growing belly bump and ultrasound picture remind me that He is faithful and I now have a confident hope that at the end of this journey, I will have more than before, if not in quantity like Job, then in quality like David.
+I am free from envy, and like Job and David, I will praise God as I choose to joyfully watch her enjoy her double portion while I patiently wait for mine.
+Her growing bump reminds me that He is faithful, and at the end of this journey, I will have more than before, if not in quantity like Job, then in quality like David.

 My friend, what is it you have lost today?
 A child?
 Your health?
 A job?
 Maybe your marriage or a close relationship?
-I pray that the Lord will draw you near, and as you return to His place of safety, hope will abound and joy will overflow even in the midst of your waiting.
-Be confident today because He has declared and promised to restore two blessings for each of your troubles and He is faithful…all you need to do is become a prisoner of hope.
+I pray the Lord will draw you near, and as you return to His place of safety, hope will abound, and joy will overflow even in the midst of your waiting.
+Be confident today because He has declared and promised to restore more blessings for each of your troubles, and He is faithful…all you need to do is become a prisoner of hope.